Sir Edmund Lechmere, 3rd Baronet: Politics and interests

 but when the borough's representation was reduced to one seat at the 1868 general election, he was defeated by the Liberal Party candidate William Edwin Price.
 He contested Tewkesbury again in 1874, without success, but in July 1876 he was elected at a by-election as MP for Western Worcestershire.
 After the Redistribution of Seats Act 1885, he was elected at the 1885 general election as MP for Bewdley.
 He held the seat until the 1892 general election, when he was elected as MP for Evesham.
 He held that seat until his death.

-Lechmere gave an annual prize for history at the Oxford Military College in Cowley and Oxford Oxfordshire from 1876 to 1896.
+Lechmere gave an annual prize for history at the Oxford Military College in Cowley from 1876 to 1896.

 Lechmere and his wife were among the founders of Venerable Order of St John.
 They had travelled several times to Jerusalem and were involved in the establishment of The St John of Jerusalem Eye Hospital.